charcoalphp/charcoal/README.md

 Charcoal Image
 ==============

-Charcoal Image is a PHP image manipulation and processing library, currently built on top of `imagick`.
+Charcoal Image is a PHP image manipulation and processing library, providing a consistent API across different Image drivers.
+Currently supported drivers are `Imagick` (the PHP extension) and `Imagemagick` (using shell commands)

 [![Build Status](https://travis-ci.org/locomotivemtl/charcoal-image.svg?branch=master)](https://travis-ci.org/locomotivemtl/charcoal-image)

 # How to install

-The preferred way of installing this module is with `composer`.
-Using composer, an autoloader is provided automatically with `PSR-4` so there is no further requirement.
+The preferred (and only supported) way of installing charcoal-image is with **composer**:

 ```shell
 $ composer require locomotivemtl/charcoal-image
 ```

 ## Dependencies
 - `PHP 5.4+`
-- `ext-imagick`
+- `ext-imagick` (optional but _recommended_)
-  -  The `imagick` driver is the only available one at this time, and therefore is required as a hard dependency for now.
+*OR*
+- `ImageMagick binaries`

 > 👉 Although this module was developped for `Charcoal`, there is absolutely no dependencies on any Charcoal modules and can therefore be used in any PHP project.

 # Usage
+Typically, _charcoal-image_ is used to load an image, perform operations (called _effects_ such as blur, resize, watermark, etc.) and write the modified image.

 ## With `set_data()`
+All effects can be added at once in a single array.

 ```php
 $img = new \Charcoal\Image\Imagick\ImagickImage();